EdamAme-x/deno-deploy-ddoser/README.md

 # deno-deploy-ddoser
 L7 DDoS API Unlimited Deploy on Deno Deploy

-To use this product, you must agree to the following terms and conditions: 1.
+To use this product, you must agree to the following terms and conditions.

 1. our liability
 We will not be held liable for any damages or losses resulting from the use of this product.